 Kentucky Truck Accident LawyerDanger and death on 18 wheels

-Many inexperienced attorneys have no idea how important it is to collect and preserve the evidence as soon as possible, particularly in trucking cases. collect and preserve the evidence as soon as possible, particularly in trucking cases. collect and preserve the evidence as soon as possible, particularly in trucking cases. collect and preserve the evidence as soon as possible, particularly in trucking cases.
+Many inexperienced attorneys have no idea how important it is to collect and preserve the evidence as soon as possible, particularly in trucking cases.
+Collect and preserve the evidence as soon as possible, particularly in trucking cases.
 For instance, truck drivers have been known to keep two sets of log books; one that looks legal and the other one actual.
 Those drivers know they have strict hours of service rules that prevent them driving more hours than are safe.
 Julie won one trucking case by comparing satellite data to a driver’s logbook which showed he was lying on his logbook and driving over the Federal allowable hours of service.

 Another method Julie has used successfully is to compare fuel tickets and weight tickets with the driver’s log.
 Not only did that show the trucker was lying on his logbook, it showed he had to be exceeding the speed limit to get from point to point in that amount of time.